0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-Here is the full Component trait, which you can think of as the interface we will attach to our components.
+Here is Yew's Component trait, which you can think of as the interface of our components.

 Only the first two methods, `create()` and `view()`, are required.

 - `create` is called when the component is created.
+- `view` defines the components's visual layout in html
-- `update` is called when a new message is sent to the component via it's scope.
+- `update` is called when a new message is sent to the component.
 - `changed` is called when properties passed to the component change
-- `view` defines the components's visual layout in html
-- `rendered` is called after each time a Component is rendered but before the browser updates the page.
+- `rendered` is called after each time a Component is rendered but before the browser updates the page, and,
 - `destroy` is called right before a Component is unmounted.

 Here's how they come together for the classic demo of a click counter: